Important message about advising during spring semester:

 - a specific time reserved in your schedule during which exams will be held.

 This semester, all students have a hold in UAConnect called a "Pre-Registration Hold", which will prevent you from enrolling in summer and fall classes.
-To get this hold removed, just log in to your UAConnect, and complete the "Summer/Fall Financial Agreement" in your "To-Do List" on the right side of your Student Center.
+To get this hold removed, just log in to your UAConnect, and complete the "Summer/Fall Financial Agreement" located in the notifications tile on your student homepage.
 It just takes a couple of minutes, and the hold is automatically removed.